preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/communities/communities-v7/templates/index.rst

 Templates for communities in Omnia v7
 =======================================

-Here  you can work with templates for communities - Omnia community apps and Yammer communities.
+Here  you can work with templates for communities - Omnia community apps and Viova Engage (former Yammer) communities.
 The first list displays all templates that has been created so far, for example:

 .. image:: community-templates-v7.png